The friendly faces of the Orientation Program!

 Sophs are an important part of students’ OWeek experience.
-In the OWeek 2018 Survey, students indicated that the relationships built with their Sophs, the relationships Sophs helped facilitate, and the knowledge the Sophs possess were some of the most helpful and enjoyable aspects of OWeek.
+In the OWeek 2019 Survey, students indicated that the relationships built with their Sophs, the relationships Sophs helped facilitate, and the knowledge the Sophs possess were some of the most helpful and enjoyable aspects of OWeek.
 Students reported that their Sophs made them feel safe, supported, and welcomed at Western.
-The impact that Sophs have on first-year students lasts throughout the entire year.
+The impact that Sophs have on new students lasts throughout the entire year.

 redirect them to appropriate resources when needed.
 Residence Soph teams undergo training that equips them to fulfill these duties, while managing their own personal and academic requirements.
-They spend ample time engaging in team building activities and forming meaningful relationships with each other in order to form a cohesive unit.
+They spend ample time engaging in team-building activities and forming meaningful relationships with each other in order to form a cohesive unit.
 In turn, they foster an inclusive and welcoming environment, rich in culture and tradition, for incoming students in their respective buildings.

-Faculty Sophs are there to support incoming students in their academic transition into Western.
-As preparation for their role, Faculty Sophs are given training to understand the specific academic resources that incoming students may need.
-Their training makes them great people to approach if incoming students are ever struggling academically or advice about academic resources.
-Faculty Sophs are also in the same faculty as the incoming students they are paired with.
-This gives them a better ability to speak from first-hand experience about the courses and resources the incoming students have questions about.
+into Western.
+In preparation for their role, Faculty Sophs receive training to understand the specific academic resources that incoming students may need; making them great people students can approach if they are looking for academic resources.
+Faculty Sophs are in the same faculty as the incoming students they are paired with , which gives them a better ability to speak from first-hand experience about the courses and resources students may have questions about.